bizcor/junkjunkjunk/README.md

 # snap

-snap is a shell program that creates timestamped copies of files[*].
+snap is a shell program that creates timestamped copies of regular files.
 By default, the timestamp in the file name of each copy represents the mtime of the original file.

 ## Why snap?